matt-harvey/dailycashmanager/user_guide/Getting started.rst

 *Unallocated* balance is a positive number, this means you have more money than you need to meet your immediate requirements.
-You might want to create a *pure envelope* called "Retirement savings" or "Car savings" or the like, to save for some longer term goal, and shift your remaining unallocated funds into this (see `Targetted saving using pure envelopes`_).
+You might want to create a *pure envelope* called "Retirement savings" or "Car savings" or the like, to save for some longer term goal, and put your remaining unallocated funds into this (see `Targetted saving using pure envelopes`_).
 If you're not sure, you can leave these funds in *Unallocated* for now, and shift them elsewhere at a later time (see `Transferring money